 - You will be greeted at the door and given a check list of several ‘stations’ where each family should visit upon arrival.
 There is no set order to these stations, so go where the line is shortest.

 - Have your audition picture approved if you brought your own.
 Have a picture taken if you need one.
 (Please bring one.
 Our life is so much easier if you do.)

-- Bring your completed Audition Card.
+- Bring your completed Audition Card (see links above).
 The child and parent should complete this form together on or before audition day, and accurately evaluate the child’s abilities and limitations.

 - Bring your completed Camp Waiver form (see link above).
 Print and complete this at home, and bring this form with you.

 - Pick up scripts and get a reading instruction sheet if applicable.

 - Students should come relaxed and prepared to follow their instruction carefully.
 Many things are considered when making decisions to best match each child with a part in the play.

 - Just relax, do your best and remember that God has this little detail of your life in control.
 Parents, please make your own judgment as to whether or not your child will do better if you stay or leave.
 You are welcome.

 - Roles will not be handed out on the day of auditions.
 Selections will be made in private and notification will be sent by email.
 Please note that no matter what speaking part you are assigned, you may have one or several other roles assigned to you the week of drama.

 - Everyone will be busy.
 Remember, everyone who is registered and shows up to audition day will have a vital part in the play.